 1.3.4 Crop Measurements

 Crop canopy reflection measurements will be collected throughout the vegetative growth stages to estimate biomass accumulation.
 Spectral reflectance will be measured from the center two rows of each plot using the GreenSeeker (Trimble Agriculture Division, Westminster, CO) active optical reflectance crop sensor and will be expressed as a plot averaged normalized difference vegetative index (NDVI).
 The GreenSeeker crop sensor utilizes red (660 nm) and near infrared (NIR; 780 nm) wavelengths and calculates NDVI as: NDVI = NIR(780) – red(660) / NIR(780) + red(660).
-Reflection measurements will be collected at approximately growth stage V4, V6, V8, V10, and V12 (Abendroth et al., 2011).
+Reflectance measurements will be collected at approximately growth stage V4, V6, V8, V10, and V12 (Abendroth et al., 2011).

 At physiological maturity, mechanical grain harvest will be accomplished using a Massey Ferguson 8-XP self-propelled research plot combine (Kincaid Equipment and Manufacturing, Haven, KS) equipped with a HarvestMaster (Juniper Systems, Inc., Logan, UT) plot harvest data system calibrated to collect individual plot grain weight and moisture.
 The center two rows of each plot will be harvested and grain yield (Mg ha-1) will be adjusted to 155 g kg-1 moisture content.
 A subsample of the grain harvested from each plot will be collected, oven dried at 60 oC until a constant dry weight is achieved, and ground to pass through a 140 mesh screen using a Wiley mill (Thomas Scientific, Swedesboro, NJ).
 Grain samples will be analyzed for total N content (mg g-1) using a LECO Tru-Spec CN automated dry combustion analyzer (LECO Corporation, St. Joseph, MI; Schepers et al., 1989).
 Total grain N uptake (kg ha-1) will be calculated as the product of grain yield (kg ha-1) and grain N content.
 Nitrogen use efficiency will be calculated using the difference method described by Varvel and Peterson (1991).